History of tennis: Open Era

-The Open Era began in 1968 when Grand Slam tournaments agreed to allow professional players to compete with amateurs.
+The Open Era began in 1968 when Grand Slam tournaments agreed to open their events to allow professional players to compete with amateurs.

 Before 1968, only amateurs were allowed to compete in Grand Slam tournaments and other events organized or sanctioned by the ILTF, including the Davis Cup.

 The move is made because the English are tired of the hypocrisy in the sport, the shamateurism that plagues high-class tennis.
 It is well known that amateurs bargain for – and receive – exorbitant expenses to compete at many tournaments.

 "We must take action on our own account to make the game honest", said Derek Penmam of the British association.
 "For too long now we have been governed by a set of amateur rules that are quite unenforceable."

 During the first years of the Open Era, power struggles between the ILTF and the commercial promoters led to boycotts of Grand Slam events.
 The first Open Era event was the 1968 British Hard Court Championships held in April at The West Hants Club in Bournemouth, England, while the first open Grand Slam tournament was the 1968 French Open in May.
 Both tournaments were won by Ken Rosewall.

 The Open Era allowed all tennis players the opportunity to make a living by playing tennis.

 National Tennis League (NTL) and World Championship Tennis (WCT)

 In 1968, a few professionals were independent, including Lew Hoad, Mal Anderson, Luis Ayala, and Owen Davidson, but most of the best players were under contract.
 George McCall operated the National Tennis League (NTL) and managed Rod Laver, Ken Rosewall, Andrés Gimeno, Pancho Gonzales, Fred Stolle and Roy Emerson.
-Dave Dixon (later succeeded by Lamar Hunt) ran World Championship Tennis (WCT) and managed the "Handsome Eight": John Newcombe, Tony Roche, Nikola Pilić, Roger Taylor, Pierre Barthès, Earl "Butch" Buchholz, Cliff Drysdale and Dennis Ralston.
+Meanwhile, Dave Dixon (later succeeded by Lamar Hunt) ran the World Championship Tennis (WCT) and managed the "Handsome Eight": John Newcombe, Tony Roche, Nikola Pilić, Roger Taylor, Pierre Barthès, Earl "Butch" Buchholz, Cliff Drysdale and Dennis Ralston.
 In 1968, none of the original Handsome Eight WCT players participated in the French Open.
 In 1970, NTL players did not play in the Australian Open because their organization did not receive a guarantee.
 In 1970, neither WCT nor NTL players played in the French Open.